olivierfriard/boris_docs/index.rst

 Behaviors can be imported from a plain text file using the **Import from text file** button.
-Fields can be separaed by TAB, comma (,) or semicolomn (;) and will be interpreted as:
+The fields must be separated by TAB, comma (,) or semicolomn (;) and will be interpreted as:

 * field #1: event type (point or state)
 * field #2: key